LiorZ/hdac8_thesis/thesis.rst

 Sampling
 ..........

 	The term *Sampling* in the context of FlexPepDock takes 2 different meanings.
-Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made in the hope that at least one will find the global minimal energy conformation.
+Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made so that several will eventually find the global minimal energy conformation.
 The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/shear moves of the peptide backbone.
 A large perturbation size increases the sampling space , causing the peptide to explore more conformations.

 	Calibrating the amount of sampling in our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) and number of near-native output structures (in optimal cases, the more we sample, the larger our signal/noise ratio).
 In the sampling space context, we aim at finding the trade-off between sampling different peptide conformations and the size of the sample space.
 If the peptide native structure is relatively different than the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are a necessity in order to find it.
 Increasing the perturbation size however, can pose a probelm as it also increases the space of possible conformations, potentially decreasing the signal/noise ratio.